Fortune and Misfortune

-I was born into a poor family in a rural village.
-Since I was a child, I lived a tough life and was looked down upon by others.
-I sometimes did not even know if I would have my next meal, let alone snacks and toys.
-Since my family was poor, when I was little, I would wear what my older sister used to wear.
+I was born into a poor family in a Chinese rural village.
+Because my family was poor, I sometimes did not even know if I would have my next meal, let alone snacks and toys.
+And from a young age, I would wear what my older sister used to wear.
 Her clothes were usually too big for me.
-As a result, when I went to school, the other kids would laugh at me and they would not play with me.
+As a result, my classmates would laugh at me and they would not play with me.
 My childhood was very bitter.
-From that point on, I would secretly tell myself: Once I grow up, I will be somebody and make lots of money.
+From that point on, I resolved to myself: Once I grow up, I will be somebody and make lots of money.
 I won’t let others look down on me again.
-Since my family had no money, I was forced to drop out before junior high school.
+Since my family had no money, I was forced to drop out before junior high school graduation.
 I went to the county town to work in a medicine factory.
 In order to earn more money, I would frequently work until 9 or 10 PM.
-However, the money I earned was not enough to reach my goals.
+However, the money I earned was little.
 Afterward, when I heard that my sister was able to earn in five days what I earned in a month selling vegetables, I quit my job at the medicine factory and went to sell vegetables.
 After a period of time, I found that I could make even more money selling fruits, so I decided to start a business selling fruits.
 After I married my husband, we started a restaurant business.
 I thought that now that I had a restaurant, I would be able to earn even more money.
 Once I could earn a considerable amount of income, naturally, I would win other’s admiration and regard.
 Other people would start looking up to me and at the same time, I would be able to live a better life.
-However, after operating the business for a period of time, I discovered that I was actually not making a lot of money.
+However, after managing the business for a while, I found that we couldn’t make much money running a restaurant.
 I started getting anxious.
 When would I be able to lead a life that others would admire?

 I felt very miserable as I lay on a bed in the hospital with nobody to take care of me.
 “How do I end up in this situation?
 Could it be that I will actually be unable to get out of bed?”
 I really hoped for someone to be by my side.
 Unfortunately, my husband was at work and my son was at school.
 My boss and my colleagues were only focused on profit.
 They basically did not care at all about me.
-The ward was filled with all kinds of sick people.
-I could not help but think deeply: For what purpose do people live?
+When I looked around the sick ward at an assortment of patients each in their own pain, there was a sentiment in my heart that I could not express, and I couldn’t help pondering: For what purpose do people live?
 How can one live a meaningful life?
 Can money really buy happiness?
 I reflected on what I had after 30 years of struggling.
 I worked in a medicine factory, sold fruit, ran a restaurant and came to Japan to work.
 Even though I did earn some money all these years, however, I endured much sadness.
 I had thought that once I reached Japan, I would be able to realize my dreams very quickly.
 After a few years in Japan, when I returned to China, I would be able to start a new life as a rich person and be envied by other people.
-However, now I was bedridden and faced with the possibility that I would no longer be able to take care of myself and that I would bitterly spend the second half of my life in a wheel chair….
+However, now I was lying in a sick bed, even facing spending the second half of my life in a painful existence confined to a wheelchair….
 At the thought of this, I started to regret that I had risked even my own life in order to earn money and get ahead in life.
 The more I thought about this, the more bitter tears began flowing down my face.
-In agony, I couldn’t help but cry out: God!
+In agony, I couldn’t help calling out in my heart: Oh, God!
 Save me!
 Why is life so cruel?